dwdas9/home/articles/Misc/Pyspark_Ubuntu_Docker_Container/pyspark_docker.md

 ![Placeholder for the Docker build process image](images/image9.png)

 ### Run the Docker Container
-Certainly!
-Here’s the integrated instruction set with the images included:

 - **Using Command Prompt:**
   1. Open Command Prompt as an administrator.